Identification | Biology | Damage ID | Management | Handling

+Be sure to follow current EPA requirements; legal use of toxicants to control mice has been changing due to the number of accidental poisonings of non-targets (children and pets).
 Most states require a commercial pesticide applicators license before applying rodenticides as a business service.
 General Use Pesticides (GUP) are toxicants that homeowners can purchase over-the-counter without a license for use on their own property.
 The Environmental Protection Agency (EPA) has taken steps to limit access to rodenticides based on active ingredient and type of application.
 Always read the label and check the most recent regulations.
 Rodenticides are classified as anti-coagulant and non-anticoagulant.

 House mice are susceptible to all anticoagulant rodenticides (Tables 1 and 2), but generally are less sensitive to the active ingredients than rats.
 Nevertheless, anticoagulants provide good to excellent control of mice when they are prepared in baits.
 First-generation anticoagulants (warfarin, diphacinone, and chlorophacinone) usually require more feedings to produce death than second generation anticoagulants (brodifacoum, bromadiolone, difenacoum, and difethilone).

 All anticoagulant baits are used similarly because they have similar modes of action.
 Anticoagulant rodenticides are slow-acting, so subsequent illness is not associated with the bait, even if a sub-lethal dose is consumed.
 Bait shyness usually does not occur and pre-baiting is not needed with anticoagulant rodenticides.